Customs & communication

 Drinks after work on Friday are quite common in New Zealand too.
-This is mainly for work colleagues, and other family members don’t normally come, although this depends on the workplace.
-If you’re not sure, ask.
+This is mainly for work colleagues.
+Other family members do not normally come, although this depends on the workplace.
+If you are not sure, ask.

-At these events, it’s best to keep talk about work to a minimum.
+At these events, we try to keep talk about work to a minimum.

-On the surface, Kiwis are friendly and outgoing, but we’re also quite private.
-So, although it’s easy to start a conversation with us, we don’t like sharing a lot of personal information.
-Topics to avoid include how much people earn, why they don’t have any children or aren’t married, their weight - anything personal.
+On the surface, Kiwis are friendly and outgoing.
+But we are also quite private.
+Although it is easy to start a conversation with us, we do not like sharing a lot of personal information.
+Topics to avoid include how much people earn, why they do not have any children or are not married, their weight - anything personal.

-It’s OK to ask people what they did on the weekend or how their children are.
-Sport and the weather are also safe topics.
+It is OK to ask people what they did on the weekend or how their children are.
+Sport and weather are also safe topics.

-We come from a land of wide open spaces so we don’t like having people stand too close.
-We walk on the left of the footpath and we smile at each other a lot.
+We come from a land of wide open spaces so we do not like having people stand too close to us.
+We walk on the left side of the footpath and we smile at each other a lot.

-There’s more information about manners in New Zealand, along with a ‘key tips’ guide, in Te Ara Encyclopedia of New Zealand.
+There is more information about manners in New Zealand, along with a ‘key tips’ guide in Te Ara, the Encyclopedia of New Zealand.

 Communicating with Kiwis

-Kiwis are generally kind hearted and want to help, so we don’t like saying “no”.
+Kiwis are generally kind hearted and want to help, so we do not like saying “no”.

-Sometimes we’ll say “no” in a round-about way which can be confusing to newcomers.
+Sometimes we will say “no” in an unclear way, which can be confusing to newcomers.

 We may say “not sure” or “not really”.
-We may even say “yeah nah” which means “probably not”.
-“Yeah right”, especially when it’s said in a sarcastic way, means “definitely not”!
+We may even say “yeah nah”, which means “probably not”.
+“Yeah right”, especially when it is said in a sarcastic way, means “definitely not”!

 Kiwis speak very quickly and use a lot of slang.
 Even if English is your native language, this can be confusing.
-Don’t be afraid to ask people to slow down or repeat what they said.
+Do not be afraid to ask people to slow down, or to repeat or explain what they said.

 To get used to the Kiwi accent, we suggest that you listen to some radio broadcasts.
 You could also watch some New Zealand films and television programmes online.